 Unclaimed Money at the Treasury Department

-While securities are not FDIC insured, you may have unclaimed bond money sitting around.
-In fact, the Treasury Department holds records of billions of dollars in unredeemed savings bonds that don’t collect interest any more.
+While the FDIC does not insure securities, you may have unclaimed bond money sitting around.
+In fact, the Treasury Department holds records of billions of dollars in lost savings bonds that don’t collect interest any more.
 You can cash in now if you have one in your name.

 So if you think you have unclaimed bond money, fill out Fiscal Service Form 1048 for more information.
 Unfortunately, the Treasury no longer runs the database for unclaimed bonds.